Chapter 18. Scanning the system for security compliance and vulnerabilities

 Note

-The rules marked as notapplicable are rules that do not apply to containerized systems.
-These rules apply only to bare-metal and virtualized systems.
+The rules marked as notapplicable apply only to bare-metal and virtualized systems and not to containers or container images.

 Advanced Intrusion Detection Environment (AIDE) is a utility that creates a database of files on the system, and then uses that database to ensure file integrity and detect system intrusions.